 Commercial dealers are required to report electronically in the Gulf (Table 2 - Dealer ER Costs).
 For the reef fish fishery, all commercial vessels are required to have an operational vessel monitoring system (VMS) unit that transmit a signal (typically once per hour) identifying the exact latitude and longitude of the vessel.
 Vessels are required to submit a declaration (hail-out) prior to departing port to report their targeted species and gear being used.
 In addition, all vessels participating in the two Gulf Individual Fishing Quota (IFQ) programs are required to submit pre-landing notifications 3 to 24 hours prior to landing that indicates the landing location, landing date/time, dealer, and estimated pounds to be landed in each share category through the VMS, IFQ website, or phone.
-IFQ participants are required to report landings through the IFQ website on the day of offload.
+IFQ participants are required to report landings through the IFQ website on the day of offload or within 96 hours of the pre-landing notification, whichever occurs sooner.
 For non-IFQ reef fish vessels electronic landings are reported through the dealers.
+The Gulf Council is considering some proposed changes that would require all vessels harvesting reef fish to submit a pre-landing notification and landing date/time when harvesting non-IFQ species.

 All commercial vessels are required to submit paper logbooks as a condition of their permit.
-This paper logbook could be replaced by electronic reporting requirements; however, funding, and a reporting platform, currently is not available.
-There is an ongoing pilot study to test at-sea vessel electronic logbooks.
-Reporting requirements for commercial vessels is ground-truthed through an observer program.
+This paper logbook could be replaced by electronic reporting requirements on a voluntary basis as early as next spring.
+A pilot study to test at-sea vessel electronic logbooks has been recently completed by the Southeast Fisheries Science Center (SEFSC).
+Reporting requirements for commercial vessels have been ground-truthed through an observer program.
 In addition, the Gulf of Mexico Reef Fish Shareholders Alliance, through a partnership with Ocean Conservancy and Mote Marine Laboratory, has installed camera-based electronic monitoring systems on seven vessels to test their ability to collect information on reef fish catch and discards.
+At the October 2016 meeting, the Gulf Council initiated an amendment to investigate requiring electronic reporting for commercial vessels.

-For the recreational sector of the reef fish fishery, electronic reporting is required of headboats, and the Gulf Council is currently developing an action to require similar electronic reporting by charter vessels.
-This action, if implemented, would require daily electronic reporting by charter vessels.
+For the recreational sector of the reef fish fishery, electronic reporting is required of headboats participating in the Southeast Regional Headboat Survey (SRHS), and the Gulf Council is currently developing an action to require similar electronic reporting by all for-hire vessels.
+This action, if implemented, would require trip level electronic reporting by all for-hire vessels for catch of both reef fish and CMP species.
+Current Gulf Council preferred alternatives include a hail out, a hail-in with reporting prior to arriving at the dock, and submission of fishing records to NMFS via NMFS approved hardware/software with minimum archived GPS capabilities that provides the vessel position.
 A pilot study in the headboat sector, which was completed in 2015, utilized VMS to report and monitor catch.
 All vessels in this study were required to submit a declaration prior to departing port and to submit a pre-landing notification 1 hour prior to landing indicating landing location, landing date/time, and estimated fish retained.
 There is no electronic reporting by the private recreational component of the fishery, although the private recreational component has identified this as a need.
 Such a voluntary self-reporting system would need to be ground-truthed and validated through alternative cross sampling.
-Marine Recreational Information Program (MRIP) randomly selects 10% of state and federally licensed charter vessels to report fishing effort each week.
+The Marine Recreational Information Program (MRIP) randomly selects 10% of state and federally licensed charter vessels to report fishing effort each week.
 This is done through a telephone survey and may also be done through their new mail survey.